archspec

 Compatibility check for x86_64 architectures.

-Returns an unordered list of known micro-architectures that are compatible with the info dictionary passed as argument.
+Returns an unordered list of known micro-architectures that are compatible with the partial Microarchitecture passed as input.

 archspec.cpu.detect.host()